 37. This is the first and great commandment.

-38. And the second is like unto it, Thou shalt love thy neighbour
+38. And the second is like unto it, Thou shalt love thy neighbour as thyself.

 Let us consider the second of the great commandments.